Partnering with non-profit organizations

 - Promote management practices that improve the use of water resources for the protection and benefit of public health, human communities and or animal welfare

-Please note while we are deeply connected to the rivers in our backyard, we offer support for water projects in any of the 38 states where we distribute our beer.
+Please note while we are deeply connected to the rivers in our backyard, we offer support for water projects in all of our geographic funding areas.

 Funding decisions are made by our Sustainability Department and our Coworker Philanthropy Committee.
-Specifically, we focus our grants on the following four strategies to mitigate human impacts on the planet:
+Funding cycles are as follows:

 WE DO NOT FUND:

-- Organizations who receive a NBB sponsorship of more than $2500 in a calendar year
+- Organizations receiving New Belgium funding, sponsorship and/or in-kind donation of beer or any New Belgium goods amounting to more than $2500 in a calendar year

 - Organizations without 501(c) (3) status, we do not fund organizations utilizing a fiscal sponsor

-- Organizations who partner with Tour de Fat or Clips of Faith and receive funds from these events
+- Organizations who partner with Tour de Fat and receive funds from this event

 - Debt reduction